-We understand that consciousness is “the tool” that connects our awareness to this reality.
+We understand that consciousness is “the tool” connecting our awareness to this reality.
 It’s a marvelous tool.
-It supports our awareness.
-And, it is the platform for our default states of consciousness, waking, sleeping, and dreaming.
+It supports our awareness, and it is the platform for our default states of consciousness, waking, sleeping, and dreaming.
 It is also the doorway to altered or higher states.
 It’s a tool made for exploring reality.
 This prompts additional questions.

-Most importantly, who or what is doing the exploring?
+The most obvious question is who or what is doing the exploring?
 Who is the observer of our consciousness?
 Is it “me” doing the exploring?
-Or, is it much more?
+Or is it much more?
 Could it be our consciousness and life experience are part of a larger, more complex experiment?

 Are we nothing more than a cosmic experiment?
-Is the sum total of our existence simply cosmos simply playing?
+Is the total of our existence in the cosmos simply trying out different scenarios?
 Are our lives a singular or shared experience?
 Are we really separate from the universal consciousness, or simply a partition of “a greater awareness”?
-Is it possible we are the cosmos made conscious as a means of exploring this realm for a larger consciousness?
+Are we are the cosmos made conscious?

 The spiritual pioneers in ancient cultures devised methods to explore consciousness.
-And, some people have a natural ability to access both altered or higher states.
-They don’t need methods or psychotic aids.
+Some people have a natural ability to access both altered or higher states.
+They don’t need methods or psychotic drugs.
 The people with this natural ability we call Seers, Shamans, Mystics, Prophets, or Witches.

 Everyone has the innate ability to explore altered or higher states.
-We call this type of investigation, spiritual exploration.
-Generally, most people cannot access these other rooms — with the aide of instruction, a key to open the door.
+We call this type of investigation spiritual exploration.
+Most people cannot access these other rooms — with the aid of instruction, a key to open the door.
 Using the proper method, we can open the gifts in our DNA.
 It doesn’t require the belief in imaginary beings, just the ability to follow a process.

-Think of it as a key you use to enter a room.
-The reason is simple.
 When we are born, we only need the basic three states of consciousness to orient our identity within reality.
 The observer limits our perception to give us time to acclimate and prepare.
 Most of us need to use these processes to open the doors of awareness.